norcalbiostat/AppliedStatistics_notes/docs/GLM.md

 $$e^{\hat{\beta} \pm 1.96 SE_{\beta}} $$

+This math holds for any $k$ unit change in x.
+The linearity of the confidence interval only applies at the untransformed level of the $\beta$'s.
+NOT the odds ratio.

 ### Example: The effect of gender on Depression {#logreg-dep-ex}

-This uses a cleaned version of the depression data set from PMAS5.
+This uses a cleaned version of the depression data set from PMAS6.

 * Binary outcome variable: Symptoms of Depression (`cases`)
 * Binary predictor variable: Gender (`sex`) as an indicator of being female